wavefrontHQ/docs/pages/doc/tracing_java_tutorial.md

 ## Instrument the Sample Applications

 1. Open `dropwizard-app` in your preferred Java IDE.
-1. Add the Wavefront OpenTracing SDK dependency to the `pom.xml` file:
+1. Add the Wavefront OpenTracing SDK dependency to the `pom.xml` file and import the changes to your application:
     ```
     <dependencies>
       <dependency>